eth-cscs/firecrest-training-2023/use-case-UI/README.md

 $ cp config.py.orig config.py
 ```

-2. Replace the follwing values with the specifics for this training
+2. Replace the following values with the specifics for this training

 ```
 ...